Yigal Bashan: Music career

+Yigal Bashari began his career by forming a successful duo with Shlomit Aharon.
+While still a teenager, Bashari starred in the 1968 musical I Like Mike, where acting upon the advice of Moti Giladi, he would change his surname to Bashan.
+Later, Bashan won the Kinor David Award in 1969 at the age of 18.
+Due to his fame, several military ensembles attempted to recruit Bashan, but he ultimately went with the Northern Command Band, serving as their frontman from 1969-1972, and performing on several of the band's most popular songs.
+After being discharged in 1972, Bashan reignited his solo career and was chosen as the singer of the year by Israeli Army Radio, a title he would win a few more times throughout his career.

-Bashan was a member of the pop trio "Kmo Tzoanim" (Hebrew: "Like Gypsies") that appeared on the "Hopa Hey" Israeli children's television show, where he collaborated with Yonathan Miller, Uzi Hitman and Tzipi Shavit.
+Bashan was a member of the pop trio "Kmo Tzoani" (Hebrew: "Like a Gypsy") that appeared on the "Hopa Hey" Israeli children's television show, where he collaborated with Yonathan Miller, Uzi Hitman and Tzipi Shavit.
 He also sang the opening theme song of the Hebrew dub of The Wonderful Adventures of Nils.

 Death

 In the last few years of his life, Bashan developed clinical depression after dealing with chronic pain.
 On 9 December 2018, Bashan committed suicide in his home in Tel Aviv.
 He was 68 years old.
 He was later laid to rest at the Kiryat Shaul Cemetery.